 DSO member since 1999

-David Everson, Assistant Principal Horn, has been a member of the DSO since 1999.
-A native of Livonia, Michigan and the son of two musicians, David studied at the University of Michigan with the highly-regarded orchestral player and revered teacher Louis Stout.
-While in school, David was a member of the Flint and Toledo symphonies.
+Assistant Principal Horn David Everson has been a member of the DSO since 1999.
+A native of Livonia, Michigan and the son of two musicians, Everson studied at the University of Michigan with the highly-regarded orchestral player and revered teacher Louis Stout.
+While in school, Everson was a member of the Flint and Toledo symphonies.
 Upon leaving Michigan, he accepted the position of Associate Principal in Kansas City, where he was eventually named Principal Horn—a position he held for 13 years.
-While in Kansas City, he was a frequent featured soloist with and founding member of the Grammy-nominated Kansas City Brass.
-David has been guest principal in the Los Angeles Chamber Orchestra, the Los Angeles Philharmonic, the National Symphony, and the St. Paul Chamber Orchestra.
+While in Kansas City, he was a frequent featured soloist with and founding member of the Grammy Award-nominated Kansas City Brass.
+Everson has been guest principal in the Los Angeles Chamber Orchestra, the Los Angeles Philharmonic, the National Symphony, and the St. Paul Chamber Orchestra.